From Language Models over Tokens to Language Models over Characters: Algorithms

 \end{itemize}

-Under these assumptions, the running time of $\mbox{\mintinline{python}{enumerate_cover}}(\chars_1 \cdots \chars_N)$ can be exponential in $N$ when no pruning is used.
+Under these assumptions, the running time of $\texttt{enum\_cover}(\chars_1 \cdots \chars_N)$ can be exponential in $N$ when no pruning is used.
 We provide detailed bounds on the covering's size in \cref{sec:cover-size}.
 It is straightforward to verify that the space complexity is $\mathcal{O}(|\cover(\charseq)|)$, and the running time is $\mathcal{O}(|\tokAlphabet| \cdot \sum_{t=1}^{|\charseq|} |\cover(\charseq_{<t})|)$ which is dominated by the $|\tokAlphabet| \cdot |\cover(\charseq)|$ term; thus, $\mathcal{O}(|\tokAlphabet| \cdot |\cover(\charseq)|)$.

 \paragraph{Pruning.} We now consider some useful pruning heuristics for the algorithm, which make it an \emph{approximation} but substantially improve its running time.
 We propose a heuristic based on beam search.
-This heuristic is very effective: it gives us a linear running time as a function of the character strings's length.
+This heuristic is very effective: it gives us a linear running time as a function of the character string's length.
 It has a parameter $K$ that controls the approximation quality.
 Larger $K$ makes the approximation more accurate, and the approximation becomes exact as $K$ approaches the size of the (largest intermediate) covering.
-For simplicity, we take $K$ to be a global variable in the pseudocode.
+We take $K$ to be a global variable in the pseudocode.

 $\hookrightarrow$ \emph{Our pruning heuristic:} Our pruning heuristic enumerates $\le K$ distinct token strings modulo their last token.
-This choice allows up to $|\tokAlphabet|$ versions of the last token to be enumerated.
-Thus, the work done at each step is $\mathcal{O}(K \cdot |\tokAlphabet|)$, and the size of the \mintinline{python}{result} list is at most that size.
-Therefore, the overall running time is $\mathcal{O}(N \cdot K \cdot |\tokAlphabet|)$ for a character string of length $N$.\footnote{ We note that finding the (unordered) collection of top-$K$ elements from a set of size $n$ is possible in $\mathcal{O}(n)$ time via the median-of-medians algorithm \citep{mom-topk}.
-This is faster asymptotically than the commonly used $\mathcal{O}(n \log K)$ heap-based strategy.
-In practice, $K$ is small enough that this is not an important detail.
-However, we sought to clarify why there is no $\log$ factor in our running time-bound.
-We also note that the cost of hashing a sequence of length $N$ can be amortized to constant time in this pseudocode using the hashconsing pattern \citep[see,][for an overview]{goubault1994implementing}.}
+This choice allows up to $|\tokAlphabet|$ versions of the last token to be enumerated (if it is not completely matched).
+Thus, the work done at each step is $\mathcal{O}(K \cdot |\tokAlphabet|)$, and the size of the \texttt{pruned} list is at most that size.
+Therefore, the overall running time is $\mathcal{O}(N \cdot K \cdot |\tokAlphabet|)$ for a character string of length $N$.\footnote{ Note: finding the (unordered) set of top-$K$ elements from a set $S$ is possible in $\mathcal{O}(|S|)$ time via the median-of-medians algorithm. }